yatesco/seafile-docs/deploy_pro/real_time_backup.md

 # Seafile Real-Time Backup Server

-NOTE: The real-time backup feature is currently in beta state.
-It may have minor issues on the backup server side.
-But this feature will not affect the functionality or data integrity of the primary server.

 Backup is the procedure that copies data from a primary server (which is running production service) to a backup server.

 Backup is an important procedure to keep data safe.
 The basic backup procedure described in [this documentation](../maintain/backup_recovery.md) has a few drawbacks: